Track3D

 • Limit last-minute design changes

-• Prevents misinterpretation of the scope by different trades
+• Prevent misinterpretation of the scope by different trades

 When the entire team is aware of the plan from day one, the number of repairs needed later on will be reduced.